 In the US, an outbreak of monkeypox occurred in 2003, when infected rodents imported as pets from Africa spread the virus to pet prairie dogs, which then infected people in the Midwest.
 The outbreak involved 35 confirmed, 13 probable, and 22 suspected cases in 6 states, but there were no deaths.

-Clinically, monkeypox is similar to smallpox; however, skin lesions occur more often in crops, and lymphadenopathy is more common.
+Clinically, monkeypox is similar to smallpox; however, skin lesions occur more often in crops, and lymphadenopathy occurs in monkeypox but not in smallpox.
 Secondary bacterial infection of the skin and lungs may occur.

-Clinical differentiation of monkeypox from smallpox and chickenpox (a herpesvirus, not a pox virus—see Chickenpox) may be impossible.
-Diagnosis is by culture, PCR, immunohistochemistry, or electron microscopy, depending on which tests are available.
+Clinical differentiation of monkeypox from smallpox and chickenpox (a herpesvirus, not a pox virus) may be difficult.
+Diagnosis of monkeypox is by culture, polymerase chain reaction (PCR), immunohistochemistry, or electron microscopy, depending on which tests are available.

 Treatment of monkeypox is supportive.
 Potentially useful drugs include